 Move your mouse so that the entire formula but not the sequent is coloured and press the left button.
 A menu will pop up from which you can choose the rule to apply on the marked entity.
 Choose impRight to distribute the implication around the sequent's arrow.
-Now select the formula in the antedecent (left side of the ==>) and apply the rule andLeft.
-Then select the formula on the succedent side (right side of the ==>) and apply the rule allRight.
-One universal quantifier vanishes and a new symbol x\1 replaces the variable x: Skolemisation has happened.
+Now select the formula in the antedecent (left of the ==>) and apply the rule andLeft.
+Then select the formula \forall S x; \forall S y; (p(x, y) -> !p(y, x)) on the succedent side and apply the rule allRight.
+One universal quantifier vanishes and a new symbol x_1 replaces the variable x: Skolemisation has happened.